 - Make a squiggly line with your white icing.
 Super simple.

 - Add a marshmallow puff ball to the cap.

 - Add a little bit of icing to one end of a mini marshmallow and dip it in nonpareils to make the puff ball for the cap.
 Use icing to “glue” the puff to the side of the Santa face where the cap and fur lining meet.

 - Add a bunch of fluffy white icing for the beard and a mini m&m nose.

 - Finish with the black piped eyes.

+- Add cheeks if you wish.
 This is optional and I liked most of my Santa cookies without rosy cheeks, but you can either punch little round cheeks from your Starburst scraps or mix a bit of red food coloring with some vodka or almond extract (the alcohol will evaporate) and dab the cheeks on with your fingertip.